derek-findthebrink/civil-space-coding-challenge/README.md

 - Clone the repository
 - In the repository
-	- Run docker-compose up
+	- Run `docker-compose up`
+  	- This will start the database only
-	- Install dependencies & configure environment:
+	- In a separate terminal, install dependencies & configure environment:
 		- run `npm install`
 		- run `bin/bundle install`
 		- run `bin/rails db:setup`
-	- In a separate terminal, `run bin/webpack && bin/rails s`
+	- run `bin/webpack && bin/rails s`
 	- Navigate to http://localhost:3000 on your favourite browser